bennage/Raven-Studio-Sample-Plugin/docs/Chapter01.rst

 ^^^^^^^^^^^^^^

 Caliburn Micro is an open source framework that facilitates building applications in Silverlight.
-It is particularly useful when using architectural patterns such as Model-View-ViewModel (of MVVM).
+It is particularly useful when using architectural patterns such as `Model-View-ViewModel (or MVVM) <http://en.wikipedia.org/wiki/Model_View_ViewModel>`_.
 Studio itself is built using Caliburn Micro.

 There is very little about Caliburn Micro that you *need* to know in order to develop plugins.
 We'll cover those basics for you.